xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/samples/Helloworld/data-movement-appTemplate/readme.md

 To customize the job id or any of the details of the autopool, modify the appropriate details in `movement-job.json`.
 These are not parameterized because they are not specified in the template file.

 ## Run commands
-To create your job with some tasks, run the following command:
+To create your job, run the following command:
 ``` bash
 azure batch job create --json-file movement-job.json
 ```